 To determine whether chicken A-MYB might regulate transcription of some piRNA clusters in the testis, we compared the A-MYB peak nearest each piRNA cluster with the nearest H3K4me3 peak.
 Of the 327 rooster piRNA clusters, at least 104 were occupied by A-MYB at their promoters, as defined by an overlapping H3K4me3 peak.
 These 104 clusters account for 31% of uniquely mapping rooster piRNAs.

 The chicken genome encodes at least two PIWI proteins: PIWIL1 and PIWIL2.
 Remarkably, the promoter of Gallus gallus PIWIL1, the homolog of mouse Miwi, contained a prominent A-MYB peak (Figure 8E).
-TDRD1 and TDRD3 also showed a A-MYB peaks (Figure 8E).
+TDRD1 and TDRD3 also showed A-MYB peaks (Figure 8E).
 Thus, as in mice, Gallus gallus A-MYB controls the transcription of both piRNA clusters and genes encoding piRNA pathway proteins.
 We conclude that A-MYB-mediated feed-forward regulation of piRNA production was likely present in the last common ancestor of birds and mammals.

 In mice, we found no piRNA-producing genes on the sex chromosomes (Figure S1A), perhaps because mouse sex chromosomes are silenced during the pachytene stage (Li et al., 2009b).
 Birds use a ZW, rather than an XY, mechanism for sex determination, so roosters are homogametic (ZZ), allowing the sex chromosomes to remain transcriptionally active in males (Namekawa and Lee, 2009; Schoenmakers et al., 2009).
 Indeed, we find that 39 of the 327 rooster piRNA clusters are on the Z chromosome, accounting for 12% of uniquely mapping piRNAs (Figure S8).
 Of the 39 Z chromosome clusters, 18 had an A-MYB peak at their promoter.